 There was no time for questions.
 She did mention that much of the funding for her company’s research in fact comes from pharmaceutical companies themselves.

-Keren Epstein Gilboa is a specialist in childhood development psychology.
+Keren Epstein Gilboa is a specialist in childhood development psychology, with a PhD in Developmental Psychology.
 Her presentation was of an academic nature, which synthesized a great deal of interesting research.
 She questioned the doctrine that children are “resilient,” and thus seemingly capable of dealing with any disturbance, disruption, or even trauma.
 Instead, current research shows that during the past two years, childrens’ cognitive development has been severely affected.
 Even the CDC has updated its data to show that children are walking and talking later than children in previous years.
-She proceeds to explain how stress and anxiety affect pregnancy, and child-parent relationships after birth.
+She proceeded to explain how stress and anxiety affect pregnancy, and child-parent relationships after birth.
 During the past two years, many birthing mothers suffered from isolation, and thus inadequate support.
-In clinical environments, expectant mothers are “masked,” which interferes with their breathing.
+She spoke about the “masks” used during birth.
+She referred to the way that childbirth education emphasizes breathing as a means of enhancing behaviors and relaxation.
 An accumulation of stresses for mothers has served to mute parenting.
 This can likely have long-term effects on a child’s development.
 The quality of attachment also affects the child’s brain development.
+“Masks” in children not only affect visual cues but also all cues including visual, auditory, and olfactory signals.
+Masking interferes with children’s ability to see human expressions and to develop appropriate emotional regulation as well as perspective taking.
 The imposition of “masks” on children results in sensory deprivation, and impacts learning from interaction and understanding visual cues—this creates insecure attachments, and creates a sense of the world as an unsafe place.
 Separation from parents when first placed in daycare settings can be emotionally traumatic enough, but now children are placed with adults without faces.
 Children have been forced to endure multiple risk factors for their development, which can impair their brain development.
 It is time to let go of the myth that all children are resilient, and are unaffected by the restrictions.

 Gail Davidson addressed Canada’s commitments under international human rights law.
 Covid mandates restricted many rights, including freedom from arbitrary detention, torture, and rights to education, work, and freedom of choice, and rights to dissent and to engage in free speech.
 Canada is bound by its commitments to numerous human rights charters and treaties, those at the core of the United Nations.
 The Supreme Court of Canada has already ruled that Canadian law must provide at least as much protection as that provided by international human rights law and jurisprudence.
 Rights that can never be legally restricted or suspended, are freedom from non-consensual medical experimentation or treatment, and freedom from torture.
 Any law that mandates injections without informed consent is unlawful.
 Consent must be provided voluntarily, must be informed (there must be discussion about risks, and alternatives), and the principle for respect for autonomy underpins the right to informed consent.
 Propaganda, lack of information, and severe punishments for failure to submit to injection or to promote the pharmaceutical products, all worked to violate informed consent.
 Freedom of movement and assembly were also restricted.
 Canada’s emergency measures were unlawful, she concluded.